Before setting off on your adventure, check out KeyCam and the War of 1812 Interactive Battlefield Maps

 EXTEND YOUR TRIP:

-Francis Scott Key made his home in Frederick, found west of Baltimore.
+Francis Scott Key made his home west of Baltimore, in Frederick.
 Look for a monument near Key’s gravesite at Mt.
-Olivet Cemetery, and also tour a museum dedicated to both Key and Supreme Court Chief Justice Roger Brooke Taney.
-Swinging around to the Eastern Shore, plan on making your way to St. Michaels – “The Town that Fooled the British.”
-Residents of this Victorian, waterfront village supposedly avoided destruction during a nighttime naval bombing by hanging lanterns in trees north of town, causing enemy guns to overshoot their targets.
+Olivet Cemetery, or tour a museum dedicated to both Key and Supreme Court Chief Justice Roger Brooke Taney.
+If you plan on swinging around to the Eastern Shore, don't forget to stop by St. Michaels – “The Town that Fooled the British.”
+Residents of this Victorian, waterfront village supposedly avoided destruction during a nighttime naval bombing by hanging lanterns in trees north of town, which caused enemy guns to overshoot their targets.
 Star-Spangled Banner Trail Brochure (Maryland)

-Congress established the Star-Spangled Banner Trail in 2008.
-The trail is one of 19 national historic trails administered by the National Park Service and one of 30 trails in the National Trails System, which includes the Captain John Smith Chesapeake National Historic Trail, Potomac Heritage National Scenic Trail, and Appalachian Trail.
+Established by Congress in 2008, the Star-Spangled Banner Trail is one of 19 national historic trails administered by the National Park Service and one of 30 trails in the National Trails System, which includes the Captain John Smith Chesapeake National Historic Trail, Potomac Heritage National Scenic Trail, and Appalachian Trail.